mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 **Smartgun system**

 This is the firearm or a projectile-weapon side of the smartlink system.
 The system includes a small camera and range finder.
 It keeps track of ammunition and, through DNI, allows switching between gun modes, ejecting a clip, and firing the gun without pulling the trigger.
 The camera allows you to fire from cover, suffering no Attack test penalties while affected by the Cover Status.
 If you’re using a smartlink, the smartgun system increases the gun’s Attack Rating by 2 across all available range categories.
 The smartgun features are accessed either by universal access port cable to an imaging device (like glasses, goggles, or a datajack for someone with cybereyes) or by a wireless connection working in concert with direct neural interface.
 Internal smartgun systems add 500 nuyen to the weapon price.
-An external smartgun system can be attached to the top mount or underbarrel mount with an Engineering + Logic (4, 1 hour) Extended Test.
+An external smartgun system can be attached to the top mount or underbarrel mount with an Engineering + Intelligence (4, 1 hour) Extended Test.
 The small camera has a capacity of 1 and can be equipped with vision enhancements.

 **Spare clip**